mmyoji/bookmark/README.md

 # Archive Reminder

-Remind what you read before (1 week ago).
+Remind what you read before (2 weeks ago).

 ## Dependency